-For Honors Program consideration, you must be an accepted student to Regent for the fall semester.
-Your Honors Program application must be completed by March 31 for consideration preceding the semester of desired entry.
-Other requirements: You must be a high school senior to apply, with these minimum academic achievements: 1250 SAT, 3.7 High School GPA.
+For Honors College consideration, you must be an accepted student to Regent for the fall semester.
+You must submit a separate Honors College application and be invited to complete an in person or virtual interview.
+Other requirements: You must be a high school senior to apply, with these minimum academic achievements: 1250 SAT or equivalent, 3.7 High School GPA.

 Students must be formally admitted to the program in order to participate.
-Associate of Arts, Associate of Science and Bachelor of Applied Science degree students, IDS students, Nursing students, and students participating in Fast-Track degrees (3-year completion) are not eligible to participate in this program.
-Also, the Honors Program is not available online.
+Associate of Arts, Associate of Science and Bachelor of Applied Science degree students, are not eligible to participate in this program.
+Also, the Honors College is not available online.
+This scholarship is renewable annually.
 Honors students will be required to maintain a minimum GPA of 3.0.

 Dependent children of active-duty military service members or honorably discharged veterans and retirees may be eligible for a $1,000 award per year.

 Regent University is pleased to award two scholarships to National Merit Scholarship Finalists and Semi-finalists in recognition of their achievement.

 National Merit Finalist

 National Merit Finalists are eligible to receive a 100% tuition scholarship from Regent University.
 This award does not apply to fees and/or student housing.